gtm-templates-knowit-experience/sgtm-ga4-ecom-item-list-promo-attribution/README.md

 ## Estimate Firestore cost
 At the time of creating this solution, **50,000 Document Reads** and **20,000 Document Writes** are free per day.
 See **[Firestore pricing](https://cloud.google.com/firestore/pricing)** for complete information.

-To estimate your potential cost, see number of Reads/Writes per Event below.
+To estimate your potential cost, see number of max Reads/Writes per Event below.
 Event Names in **bold** represents what should be a minimum setup.

 | Event Name  | Firestore Reads per Event | Firestore Writes per Event |
 | ------------- | ------------- | ------------- |